Faster Recovery for Horses – Post-Workout Routine | Draw It Out®

 2. Hydration & Electrolytes

-Ensure fresh, clean water is always available immediately after exercise.
+• Ensure fresh, clean water is available immediately after exercise.

 3. Use Liniment to Ease Muscle Soreness

-One of the best ways to help muscles recover faster is by using liniment.
-Draw It Out® Liniment is formulated to reduce inflammation, soothe soreness, and promote circulation, making it a must-have in every post-ride routine.
+Draw It Out® Liniment is formulated to reduce inflammation, soothe soreness, and promote circulation.

-Apply directly to legs, shoulders, and back after a ride.
+• Apply to legs, shoulders, and back after a ride.

-Use under standing wraps to support circulation and reduce swelling.
+• Use under standing wraps for added support and circulation.

-💡 Pro Tip: Liniment can also be applied before workouts to warm up muscles and prevent injuries.
+💡 Pro Tip: Apply liniment before workouts to warm up muscles and prevent injuries.

 4. Reduce Inflammation with Cooling Techniques

-Cold hosing for 5–10 minutes on legs and joints.
+• Cold hose for 5–10 minutes on legs and joints.

 5. Provide Proper Stall or Turnout Time

-If stalled overnight, ensure they have space to stretch and lie down comfortably.
+• Stall horses should have space to stretch and lie down.

-💡 Pro Tip: Deep bedding in stalls provides extra comfort and reduces pressure on tired legs overnight.
+💡 Pro Tip: Deep bedding helps tired legs recover overnight.

 A great ride doesn’t end when you hop off the saddle—it continues with how you care for your horse afterward.

-Using Draw It Out® Liniment to ease soreness and reduce inflammation.
+• Draw It Out® Liniment for soreness relief

-Building these habits into your routine will keep your horse feeling fresh, strong, and ready for every ride! 🐎✨
+Building these habits will keep your horse fresh, strong, and ready for every ride! 🐎✨

 🚀 Ready to Help Your Horse Recover Faster?